 The remainder of this chapter describes the results of the cumulative effects analysis for each of the resources outlined in this Environmental Assessment (Chapters 3 & 4).
-The potential cumulative effects of addressing the existing scour hole on each resources was identified (Table 13).
+The potential cumulative effects of addressing the underseepage on each resources was identified (Table 20).
 If a resource was not identified to have a cumulative effect, then this resource was not discussed in detail within this section.
 The cumulative effects analysis discusses future conditions as follows: